erenon/cueue/README.md

    Does not allow efficient reading (separate messages are not contiguous).
    Requires to estimate the max number of messages in flight, instead of the max sum of size of messages.

-This data structure uses a single byte array of the user specified capacity.
+This data structure uses a single array of the user specified capacity.
 At any given time, this array is sliced into three logical parts: allocated for writing, ready for reading, unwritten.
 (Any maximum two of the three can be zero sized)

-`begin_write` joins the unwritten part to the part already allocated for writing: the result is limited by the capacity minus the space ready for reading.
+`write_chunk` joins the unwritten part to the part already allocated for writing: the result is limited by the capacity minus the space ready for reading.
-`end_write` makes the written space ready for reading, zeroing the slice allocated for writing.
+`Writer::commit` makes the written space ready for reading, zeroing the slice allocated for writing.
-`begin_read` determines the boundary of the space ready for reading, `end_read` marks this space unwritten.
+`read_chunk` determines the boundary of the space ready for reading, `Reader::commit` marks this space unwritten.
 Thanks for the truly circular nature of `cueue`, the writer and reader can freely chase each other around.

 ## How Does it Work